Ortham/ortham.github.io/_posts/2023-07-30-cross-compiling-loot.md

 rm svg_to_ico.tar.xz README.md
 ```

-The clone the LOOT Git repository and build LOOT:
+Then clone the LOOT Git repository and build LOOT:

 ```
 cd ~/Downloads